H1-Key

-H1-Key (/haɪ-kiː/; Korean: 하이키; RR: Haiki; read as High-key; stylized as H1-KEY) is a South Korean girl group formed and managed by Grandline Group (GLG) and Sony Music Entertainment Korea.
-The group is composed of four members: Seoi, Riina, Hwiseo and Yel.
-Sitala left the group on May 25, 2022, and Hwiseo was introduced as a new member on June 14, 2022.
+H1-Key (/haɪ-kiː/; Korean: 하이키; RR: Haiki; read as High-key; stylized as H1-KEY) is a South Korean girl group.
+Formed and managed by Grandline Group (GLG) and Sony Music Korea, the group is composed of four members: Seoi, Riina, Hwiseo, and Yel.
+Former member Sitala left the group on May 25, 2022, and Hwiseo was introduced as a new member on June 14, 2022.
 They made their debut with the release of their first single album, Athletic Girl, on January 5, 2022.

 Name

-Their group name H1-Key is pronounced and inspired by the word High Key and the aim for confident and healthy beauty.
+Their group name H1-Key is pronounced and inspired by the word "High Key" and the aim for "confident" and "healthy beauty".

 History

 Pre-debut activities and introductions

 Yel was a trainee under JYP Entertainment.
 Riina was previously training under WM Entertainment.
-Sitala, daughter of the late Thai actor, singer and producer Sarunyoo Wongkrachang, is a former trainee under Lionheart Entertainment.
+Sitala, daughter of the late Thai actor, singer and producer Sarunyoo Wongkrachang, was a trainee under Lionheart Entertainment.
 Seoi was a trainee under YG Entertainment.

 On November 18, 2021, Naver News revealed that Grandline Group (GLG), the newly-established sub-label of the now defunct hip-hop based label Grandline Entertainment (GRDL), were planning to debut a new girl group on January 5, 2022.
 On November 20, 2021, the group opened their official social media accounts.

 On November 23, 2021, Yel was announced as the group's first member through a self-choreographed cover video of "Bad Habits" by Ed Sheeran.
 On November 26, 2021, Seoi was introduced as the group's second member.
 On November 29, Riina, a former Produce 48 contestant and WM Ggumnamu member, was revealed as the third member.
-On November 30, Sitala, was introduced as the group's fourth member.
+On November 30, Sitala was introduced as the group's fourth member.
 Later the members made their first full group appearance in a dance cover video for the song "Me So Bad".

 Controversy around Sitala

-When GLG unveiled the group's Thai member Sitala in November 2021, various K-pop fans in Thailand called for her removal, as her late father was a known supporter of the country's military tyranny that ousted two democratic-elected civilian governments in the 2006 and 2014 military coup d'état.
-In response to the backlash, GLG issued a statement on December 8 saying: "We cannot hold Sitala at risk for what her father did within the past, as his activities were past her obligation.
-Sitala could be a courteous and dedicated individual, whose objective is to improve Thailand's national glory.
-If it's not too much trouble support her so that she can do something for her country".
+When GLG unveiled the group's Thai member Sitala in November 2021, various K-pop fans in Thailand called for her removal, as her late father was a known supporter of the People's Alliance for Democracy, a military tyranny that ousted two democratic-elected civilian governments in the 2006 and 2014 military coup d'états.
+In response to the backlash, GLG issued a statement on December 8 saying that Sitala cannot be held responsible for her father's actions, which do not reflect her individual merits or political views.